-Replacing GX adapters in the 31E/1C
+Replacing GX adapters in the 31E/1C or 31E/1D with the power turned off

-Learn about replacing the failed or faulty GX adapter in the 31E/1C with the power turned off.
+Learn how to replace the GX adapter in the 31E/1C or 31E/1D system with the power turned off.

-If you are installing a new adapter, see "Installing GX adapters in the 31E/1C" on page 1 to obtain adapter slot locations and required prerequisites.
-Perform this procedure if you are replacing the failed GX adapter in the system.
-You must have removed the failed GX adapter before you replace it with a new adapter.
-For instructions to remove a GX adapter, see "Removing GX adapters from the 31E/1C" on page 4.
+If you are installing a new adapter, see "Installing GX adapters in the 31E/1C or 31E/1D with the power turned off" on page 1 to obtain adapter slot locations and required prerequisites.
+Perform this procedure if you are replacing the GX adapter as part of a service procedure or upgrade.
+You must have removed the GX adapter before you replace it.
+For instructions to remove a GX adapter, see "Removing GX adapters from the 31E/1C or 31E/1D with the power turned off" on page 4.

 If your system is managed by the Hardware Management Console (HMC), use the HMC to replace an adapter.
-For instructions, see Exchanging a part by using the Hardware Management Console.
+For instructions, see "Replacing a part by using the HMC" on page 19.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace an adapter.
-For instructions, see Replacing a part by using the Systems Director Management Console.
+For instructions, see "Replacing a part by using the SDMC" on page 20.